dortania/OpenCore-Install-Guide/AMD-config.md

 * [SSDT-EC-AMD](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-EC-AMD.dsl)
    * Corrects your EC devices, needed for all Catalina users. **You will not go far without this**

 For those having troubles understanding the SSDTs regarding EC can use CoprNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
-All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled).
+All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into EFI/OC/ACPI folder.

 > How do I get a copy of my DSDT?